 The presence of approximately 500 Underground Injection Control (UIC) wells which are registered in the UIC database as non-municipal stormwater wells that generally are 7 to 10 feet deep (EAP, September 16, 2015).

 With respect to the suspected source downstream of the Trent Avenue Bridge, data mining activities will consist of more detailed homolog-specific mass balance assessments to estimate the magnitude of the load.
 The mass balance assessments conducted to date at this site have only considered river concentration data and stream flow to determine that a net loading of penta‐ through hepta‐ chloro PCB homologs occurs.
 The specific magnitude of this potential loading source was not assessed further due to the confounding effects of groundwater exchange mechanisms which are more complex than assumed in the original mass balance assessment.
-Data mining activities conducted under the Comprehensive Plan will consist of:
+Data mining activities to be conducted under the Comprehensive Plan will consist of:

-Estimating groundwater gains and losses for the stream reach from available hydrogeologic data
+Estimating groundwater gains and losses for the stream reach from available hydrogeologic data.
+Data related to this has been provided by Spokane County.

-Conducting a mass balance analysis for 2014 and 2015 synoptic survey data, using the gross gaining and losing flow estimates, to update the prior analyses which only considered net groundwater flow.
+Conducting a mass balance analysis for 2014 and 2015 synoptic survey data, using the gross gaining and losing flow estimates for this reach.
+This is in contrast to the prior mass balance assessment that only considered net groundwater flow to the reach.

 Calculate estimated loading rate and congener distribution of the potential source.